-Do's and Don'ts of Beard Care from Sr. Cure
+Dos and Don'ts of Beard Care - Tips from Sr. Cure

-Some people believe that caring for beards is unimportant, and they are mistaken.
+Some people believe that caring for beards is unimportant.
+They would be mistaken.
 Beard hair is more delicate than most people realize, and it requires special care.
 You don't wake up with a healthy mane unless you work for it!

 So, what are some beard care dos and don'ts?